jamesplease/redux-resource/docs/extensions/action-creators.md

 import { readResources } from 'resourceful-action-creators';
 ```

-> This module is currently not available as a standalone module on npm, although
-  it will be soon.

 ### Usage

 This library exports five action creators, one for each of the CRUD operations,